GaijinEntertainment/daScript/doc/source/stdlib/rtti.rst

 .. include:: detail/rtti.rst

-The RTTI module reflects runtime type information to daScript.
+The RTTI module reflects runtime type information to Daslang.
-It also exposes daScript compiler infrastructure to daScript runtime.
+It also exposes Daslang compiler infrastructure to Daslang runtime.

 All functions and symbols are in "rtti" module, use require to get access to it. ::